-When you’re at Longwood Gardens, it’s easy to imagine that you’re at a giant, royal garden in Europe.
+When you’re at Longwood Gardens in Chester County, PA, it’s easy to imagine that you’re at a giant, royal garden in Europe.
 Stroll along the many paths through acres of exquisitely maintained grounds featuring 11,000 different types of plants.

 Encounter a new vista at each turn: the Italian Water Garden, Flower Garden Walk, aquatic display gardens and many others.
 Amble through Peirce’s Woods, eight outdoor “rooms” of distinct woodland habitats.